Christian Care Ministry: History

 Christian Care Ministry was formed in 1993 when E. John Reinhold, a member of the AEA, decided to formalize the casual medical bill sharing process that existed among some of the association's members.
-Working in his garage and home, Dr. Reinhold established guidelines for the sharing of members’ medical bills.
+Dr. Reinhold established guidelines for the sharing of members’ medical bills.
 That same year, he moved his family to Melbourne, Florida, where Christian Care Ministry is still based today.

 Healthcare bill-sharing program

-In order to participate in Christian Care Ministry's bill sharing program, members must be Christians who ascribe to the company's Statement of Faith and are active members of a church community.
+In order to participate in Christian Care Ministry's bill sharing program, members must identify as Christians, ascribe to the company's Statement of Faith, and be active members of a church community.

 Medi-Share

-Medi-Share is the main focus of Christian Care Ministry, and has been the primary service of Christian Care Ministry since 1993.
+Medi-Share is the main focus of Christian Care Ministry and has been the primary service of Christian Care Ministry since 1993.
 It is a Christian healthcare system of medical bill sharing.
 However, Medi-Share is not insurance, and not all medical conditions are eligible for sharing.
 Participants pay an AHP (Annual Household Portion) toward their own medical costs; expenses beyond this are eligible for sharing among the ministry's membership.
 As of 2005, Medi-Share has grown to more than 60,000 members who share millions of dollars annually to pay one another's medical bills.

 Eligibility

-Medi-Share allows members to help each other with medical bills, with the goal of providing a true example of Christian healthcare.
-However, Medi-Share is not insurance and does not guarantee that the medical costs of its members will be shared.
-Certain conditions are excluded, particularly those that arise from a lifestyle that does not meet the guidelines of the organization, such as drug or alcohol abuse, or extramarital sex.
-Many members find that Medi-Share helps them meet their family healthcare needs at a significantly lower cost than health insurance.
+Medi-Share is not insurance and does not guarantee that the medical costs of its members will be shared.
+Claims for certain conditions will not be paid, such as those caused by the use of tobacco in any form, the use of illegal drugs, the abuse of legal medications or alcohol, "sexual relations outside of a Biblical Christian marriage", and "participation in activities that represent a willful disregard for personal safety".
+Additionally, claims for certain medical services will not be paid, such as birth control, infertility treatment, vasectomies, tubal ligation, and more than 100 days of skilled nursing facility care.

 Legality

 In 2002, Christian Care's Medi-Share bill-sharing program was challenged by some states’ insurance regulators due to its status as a Christian healthcare organization.
-43 states have inquired about the legality of the program, and in some cases legal action was taken.
+43 states have inquired about the legality of the program, and in some cases, legal action has been taken.

 A series of court cases in Kentucky resulted from the specific way in which Medi-Share processed members’ shares and disbursed payments.
 Changes have since been made to the Medi-Share system to bring it into line with state regulations and to maintain the organization's non-insurance status.
 As of June 25, 2013, the court ruled that Medi-Share was allowed to operate in Kentucky.

-Medi-Share operates legally in 50 states with state disclosures specific to Illinois, Kansas, Kentucky, Maine, Maryland, Missouri, Pennsylvania, Texas, and Wisconsin.
+Medi-Share operates legally in 50 states, with state disclosures specific to Illinois, Kansas, Kentucky, Maine, Maryland, Missouri, Pennsylvania, Texas, and Wisconsin.